-"Another of them," said he.
-"They have loosed the brutes that we saw near the cathedral.
+'Another of them,' said he.
+'They have loosed the brutes that we saw near the Cathedral.
 Gad! we little thought when we peered over the rails at them, a few hours ago, that they would so soon be on our own track.
-Keep a firm knee and a steady seat, for a slip now would be your last."

-"Holy mother!" cried Reuben.
-"I had steeled myself to die in battle-but to be dog's-meat!
-It is something outside the contract."

-"They hold them in leash," said Saxon, between his teeth; "else they would outstrip the horses and be lost in the darkness.
-Could we but come on running water, we might put them off our track."

-"My horse cannot hold on at this pace for more than a very few minutes," Reuben cried.
-"If I break down, do ye go on for ye must remember that they are upon your track and not mine.
-They have found cause for suspicion of the two strangers of the inn, but none of me."

-"Nay, Reuben, we shall stand or fall together," said I, sadly, for at every step his horse grew more and more feeble.
-"In this darkness they will make little distinction between persons."

-"Keep a good heart," should the old soldier, who was now leading us by twenty yards or more.
-"We can hear them because the wind blows from that way, but it's odds whether they have heard us.
-Methinks they slacken in their pursuit."

-"The sound of their horses has indeed grown fainter," said I, joyfully.
+Keep a firm knee and a steady seat, for a slip now would be your last.'
+'Holy mother!' cried Reuben, 'I had steeled myself to die in battle-but to be dogsmeat!
+It is something outside the contract.'
+'They hold them in leash,' said Saxon between his teeth; 'else they would outstrip the horses and be lost in the darkness.
+Could we but come on running water we might put them off our track.'
+'My horse cannot hold on at this pace for more than a very few minutes,' Reuben cried.
+'If I break down, do ye go on, for ye must remember that they are upon your track and not mine.
+They have found cause for suspicion of the two strangers of the inn, but none of me.'
+'Nay, Reuben, we shall stand or fall together,' said I sadly, for at every step his horse grew more and more feeble.
+'In this darkness they will make little distinction between persons.'
+'Keep a good heart,' shouted the old soldier, who was now leading us by twenty yards or more.
+'We can hear them because the wind blows from that way, but it's odds whether they have heard us.
+Methinks they slacken in their pursuit.'
+'The sound of their horses has indeed grown fainter,' said I joyfully.

-"So faint that I can hear it no longer," my companion cried.

-We reined up our panting steeds and strained our ears, but not a sound could we hear save the gentle murmur of the breeze among the whin-bushes, and the melancholy cry of the night-jar.
-Behind us the broad, rolling plain, half light and half shadow, stretched away to the dim horizon without sign of life or movement.

-"We have either outstripped them completely, or else they have given up the chase," said I. "What ails the horses that they should tremble and snort?"

-"My poor beast is nearly done for," Reuben remarked, leaning forward and passing his hand down the creature's reeking neck.
+'So faint that I can hear it no longer,' my companion cried.
+We reined up our panting steeds and strained our ears, but We reined up our panting steeds and strained our ears, but not a sound could we hear save the gentle murmur of the breeze amongst the whin-bushes, and the melancholy cry of the night-jar.
+Behind us the broad rolling plain, half light and half shadow, stretched away to the dim horizon without sign of life or movement.
+'We have either outstripped them completely, or else they have given up the chase,' said I. 'What ails the horses that they should tremble and snort?'
+'My poor beast is nearly done for,' Reuben remarked, leaning forward and passing his hand down the creature's reeking neck.